Thornden School Uniform

 Optional items (you may wish to purchase these as many PE lessons will still be outside and throughout the year):

-- Black leggings with school logo.
+- Black leggings with school logo (if worn as an alternative to shorts/skorts).

-- Reversible red & black rugby/hockey/football shirts.
+- Reversible royal blue & black rugby shirt.

-- Black with red trim tracksuit trousers and red sweatshirts for outside wear.
+- Black with white trim tracksuit trousers.

 Health and safety: